 So there are many different methods to reaching the same achievement, the key is knowing what works for you.
-The best coaches can identify where an athlete or client lies and accommodate them even if they lie on the extremes.
+The best personal trainers can identify where an athlete or client lies and accommodate them even if they lie on the extremes.

 For best results acknowledge your neurotransmitter profile